Ron Hines DVM PhD

 At that point the vets might suggest an ultrasound examination and a liver biopsy.
 They might suggest a bile acid test too, measure prothrombin time and check for low albumin levels if their diagnosis remains in doubt.

-That is the marketplace situation in 2016.
-But had you, yourself had those same liver results, your physician might have advised small, frequent meals, a shift from meat to plant protein or a lower protein diet when the buildup of toxins began to cause you mental issues.
-Your doc, like your vet, would also have recommended periodic monitoring.
-But your physician would also have comforted you that a liver transplant was an option if things got worse down the road.
-Veterinarians like me can’t offer that – at least not in yet.
+If you consulted an “alternative medicine” veterinarian or checked out paid product ads online (like the ones at the top and bottom of this page), there is no telling what advice or products will be suggested.
+The products they sell are only limited by the expanse of the marketer’s imagination.
+Such is the marketplace situation of today.
+But had you, yourself had those same liver issues, your physician might have advised small, frequent meals, a shift from meat to plant protein or a lower protein diet when the buildup of toxins began to cause you other health issues.
+Your doctor like your veterinarian, would also have recommended periodic monitoring.
+But your physician would also have the ability to comfort you that a liver transplant was an option if things got worse down the road.
+Veterinarians like me can’t offer you that – at least not yet.

 Your pet’s liver has many duties – it is a highly complex organ.
 Its complexity means that it can fail in a large variety of ways.
 In some situations, the organ is still capable of some of its tasks but deficient in performing others.
 Since blood tests are often unable to pin point the problem, veterinarians generally try a number of medications and dietary changes and wait to see which appear to give your dog or cat the most relief.
 When one can afford it, ultrasonically often tells us more and a liver biopsy, more clues to what is going on.
 But a more precise diagnosis of the problem does not necessarily add more treatment options.